gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 "data".
 We used our data to generate that information.
-Sometimes we also use the term "data set" to refer to all our observations and this is a singular term to refer to the group of observations and this makes it really easy to make mistakes on the usage of "data"^[Either try to remember "data is a plural word" or replace "data" with "things" in your sentence and consider whether it sounds right.].
+Sometimes we also use the term "data set" to refer to all our observations and this is a singular term to refer to the group of observations and this makes it really easy to make mistakes on the usage of "data"^[Either try to remember "data is a plural word" or replace "data" with "things" or, as one former student suggested that helped her with this, replace "data" with "puppies" or "penguins" in your sentence and consider whether it sounds right.].

 \indent It is also really important to note that ***variables*** have to vary -- if you measure the level of education of your subjects but all are high school graduates, then you do